skrey/yellow-extensions/update/README.md

 ## How to add more features

 You can download [plugins](https://developers.datenstrom.se/plugins/) and [themes](https://developers.datenstrom.se/themes/), copy files to your web hosting.
-You can also add plugins and themes at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
+You can also add more features at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php install` followed by a feature.
 Multiple features can be installed at once.
 See example below.

 The plugin uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg to download files.